 Michigan Dept. of Licensing and Regulatory Affairs (LARA): Minimum Wage & Overtime FAQs

-In Michigan, the final paycheck for terminating employees should be issued no later than the next regularly scheduled payday.
+In Michigan, the final paycheck for separating employees should be issued no later than the next regularly scheduled payday.

-If indicated by company policy, accrued and unused vacation must be paid to employees upon termination.
+If indicated by company policy, accrued and unused vacation must be paid to employees upon separation.

 Additionally, the unemployment insurance notice (Form UIA 1711, “Unemployment Compensation Notice to Employee”) must be provided to all separating employees, regardless of the reason for leaving.
 You can access the form here.